J.D. Child & Family Law Emphasis Area Requirements

 Miniterm courses if approved by the Child and Family Law Faculty.
 In the past, these have included: Poverty Law, Violence Against Women Act, Law & Human Trafficking, and Family Law and Film

-Any other law school course if, before beginning the course, the students obtains written approval from the Child and Family Law Faculty.
-Such approval shall not be granted unless the Child and Family Law Faculty find that, in light of the student's other courses and the student's goals in the emphasis study, the course will advance the student's study of Child and Family Law to an extent equivalent to other Child and Family Law electives.
+Any other law school course if, before beginning the course, the students obtains written approval from the Child and Family Law emphasis director.
+Such approval shall not be granted unless the Child and Family Law emphasis director find that, in light of the student's other courses and the student's goals in the emphasis study, the course will advance the student's study of Child and Family Law to an extent equivalent to other Child and Family Law electives.

 Courses may be added or deleted from the lists contained in the sections above with approval of the Child and Family Law Faculty.